John R. Cooke: Career

 Cooke was admitted to the Virginia bar, and by January 9, 1809 he was practicing law in Martinsburg.
 In 1814 Cooke and George Newkirk represented Berkeley County in the Virginia House of Delegates.
 Cooke sat on the Committees for Courts of Justice and of Propositions and Grievances.
 However, neither man was re-elected to that part time position.

 Cooke then returned to Martinsburg and his successful law practices in western Virginia, but moved his home eastward across the Appalachian mountains to Frederick County and its county seat, Winchester (also the northern gateway to the Shenandoah Valley and location of the chancery court for western Virginia) in 1824.
 For a time he lived at "Ambler's Hill," a plantation near Winchester.

 Cooke remained politically active and sought to reform the state constitution which heavily favored Tidewater Virginia.
 In 1816 Cooke helped organize a political convention for western Virginia that met in Staunton, the gateway to the middle of the Shenandoah Valley.
 Although Cooke was not a delegate to that first western reform convention, he represented Frederick County at another western reform convention that met in Staunton in July and August 1825.
 Cooke anonymously published two pamphlets, The Constitution of '76(1825) and The Convention Question in 1827 (1827), both of which argued for reapportionment of the Virginia General Assembly based upon universal manhood suffrage only for Virginia's white population (whereas the previous formula which counted non-voting slaves as 3/5 of white voters favored Tidewater planters).
 After the Virginia General Assembly agreed to hold a constitutional convention in 1828, Cooke published An Earnest Appeal to the Friends of Reform in the Legislature of Virginia (1828).
+Cooke was elected as a delegate to the Virginia Constitutional Convention of 1829-1830.
+He was elected by the convention to serve on the Committee on the Legislative Department, and he served on the Committee of Seven that drafted the Constitution of 1830.
+He was one of four delegates elected from the senatorial district made up his home district of Frederick, and Jefferson County.